-All School of Medicine procedures will be in conformity with the University-wide timetable for tenure and promotion considerations and will comply with the University of South Carolina procedures in the Faculty Manual, as revised on December 17, 2013.
+All School of Medicine procedures will be in conformity with the University-wide timetable for tenure and promotion considerations and will comply with the University of South Carolina procedures in the current Faculty Manual.

-All tenure-track faculty members in the Unit who have completed the minimum years of service are considered for tenure, and all faculty members below the rank of professor are considered for promotion each year.
-The chair of the Tenure and Promotion Committee, in collaboration with the department chair, is responsible for notification of the individual faculty members under consideration (with a copy to the Faculty Affairs Office).
+All tenure-track faculty members in the Unit who have completed the minimum years of service (as defined by the faculty manual) may be considered for tenure, and all faculty members below the rank of professor are considered for promotion each year.
+The Dean's office, in collaboration with the department chair, is responsible for notification of the individual faculty members under consideration.
 Potential candidates for tenure and promotion will be advised of their eligibility for tenure or promotion by the dean, department chair, or other appropriate administrator by the date included in the university tenure and promotion calendar on the provost's website.
 A faculty member who intends to apply for tenure or promotion in the next cycle must so inform the dean, department chair, or other appropriate administrator no later than 15 calendar days after the first notification.
 On the dates listed on the official calendar, the unit must provide the provost with a list of those faculty members who intend to apply for tenure or promotion.
 The list must also include any faculty members in their penultimate year who have not stated their intent to apply for tenure and must, therefore, include all who are in their penultimate year.
 Faculty members in the decision year do not have the option of not being considered for tenure.